A pilgrim's search for elegant solutions

 Programming in assembly language can be challenging because that level of coding provides little structure for decision logic or program flow.
 As a team, we decided to adopt a convention of peer reviewing our designs once they were sketched out using a standardized pseudocode syntax.
 I worked with another engineer to build a preprocessor for this pseudocode which could check for errors and format these designs according to this structure and then migrate that pseudocode into comments in the assembly language code, continuing to prettyprint the text with indents and line wraps to promote readability according to the control structure of the pseudocode.
 I then built a series of assembly language macros which matched that same control structure and which autogenerated the assembly jumps necessary to implement that structure.
 Figure 3 below provides a sample code fragment from what that looked like:

 The state of technology has advanced to the point today where such techniques are rarely visible to programmers; the capabilities of operating systems and tool chains are really the foundational miracles of our world.
-However, there are always space and time limitations somewhere, and good engineers find ways to battle through such constraints and produce solutions that stand the tests of time.
+However, there are always space and time limitations somewhere, and good engineers always find ways to battle through such constraints and produce solutions that stand the tests of time.
 And that is a most gratifying accomplishment.